 "Justice delayed is justice denied".
 The problem of delays in dealing with both civil and criminal cases is encountered in many countries.
 Delays in cases can amount to a serious denial of the right to access to justice for individuals.
 Question 8: (a) In your country are there serious delays in dealing with civil or criminal cases because of "structural" reasons - e.g. a lack of judges/courts/experts/lawyers who are prepared to deal with legal aid cases.
+No, not in general.
+It is discussed though in specific legal areas, that there is a delay because of lack of experienced judges or prosecutors, especially in the field of white-collar criminality. (b) If there are please explain what they are.

-- (b) If there are please explain what they are. - (c) Are there plans to deal with these problems?

-V.) Procedure in courts:

-Formality in procedures may prevent individuals having access to justice.
+(c) Are there plans to deal with these problems?
+No V.) Procedure in courts: Formality in procedures may prevent individuals having access to justice.
 Question 9: Are there any examples in your country.
 Please describe the problems. (e.g. mandatory representation by a lawyer, but heavy cost/ few lawyers available; necessity to appear at court but excessive distances to court buildings etc.).

-VI.)
-Enforcement:

-Effective access to justice also includes the need to ensure that judgements are enforced effectively.
+No VI.)
+Enforcement: Effective access to justice also includes the need to ensure that judgements are enforced effectively.
 Question 10: (a) Who ensures that a judgment is properly registered and enforced against a party?

-- (b) Do problems with effective enforcement exist? - (c) If so, please describe them?
+In a criminal case, it is the task of the administration - enforcement authority - if necessary with aid of the police, to enforce the judgement.
+In a civil case the other party has to enforce the judgement oneself, with instruments that the State gives at hand (f.e. debt enforcement agencies, courts) - (b) Do problems with effective enforcement exist?
+No - (c) If so, please describe them?
 What might help to improve the situation?
 VII.)
 Other Obstacles:

 Question 11: Are there other obstacles to access to justice?
-If so, please, describe them

-VIII.)
-Recommendations:

-Question 12: In your country are there any existing practices or reports/proposals for the future on the subject of improving access to justice that you would recommend to the judiciaries of other countries.
+No If so, please, describe them VIII.)
+Recommendations: Question 12: In your country are there any existing practices or reports/proposals for the future on the subject of improving access to justice that you would recommend to the judiciaries of other countries.
+We have a good system of legal aid.
+And there are possibilities of free legal advice by legal clerks at first instance courts and the lawyers associations are providing free legal advice, too (however both form of legal advice cover just questions of basic quality and for more detailed questions the individual has to engage a lawyer, with the possibilities of legal aid of course, if his or her financial possibilities don't reach the limits).